 Google Analytics has been on the front page of the privacy news lately.
-Austria, France, Italy, and recently Denmark have ruled the use of Google Analytics unlawful in its current setup.
+Austria, France, Italy, Denmark, and Finland have taken a stance against Google Analytics, and the Norwegian data protection authority also provisionally ruled against Google Analytics in a still-pending case.
 The rulings are part of a coordinated effort on a European level and have been in the works for a long time.

 GA is the default analytics tool, and it's used by 55% of all the websites on the web.
 It has long been a monopolist on the web analytics market, and its legal troubles are sending waves across the marketing landscape in Europe.
 In this climate of general panic, it can be challenging to understand what European authorities are ruling exactly.
 Is Google Analytics really illegal in Europe?

 - The background on Google Analytics and GDPR

 - What did the authorities actually say?

 - Where else will Google Analytics be illegal?

 - What about the new data transfer framework?

 Google Analytics came under fire because it requires transferring personal data to the U.S. for processing.
 Data transfers to the U.S. are a legal puzzle right now.
 It's a long story, and you can read all about it here.
 In a nutshell:

 - The Schrems II ruling of the Court of Justice requires companies to implement adequate safeguards (commonly referred to as supplementary measures) when transferring data to the U.S. to protect data from State surveillance